wovosoft/bd-geocode/docs/theory.md

 - Upazila
 - Union

 Regular ORM operations are available with some extra features.

+The main purpose of this package is to easily make different address accessible from a single provider.